Prospective Graduate Students

 The Department of Mathematics at UNL is a national leader in mentoring.
-The department won the 2009 Award for an Exemplary Program or Achievement in a Mathematics Department from the American Mathematical Society.
-In the AMS Notices article about the award, it was noted that
+In recognition of its success with mentoring students, providing early career training, and increasing the representation of women in mathematics, the Department was honored by the American Mathematical Society with the 2009 Award for an Exemplary Program or Achievement in a Mathematics Department.
+In the AMS Notices article about the award, it was noted that:

 "An unusual synergy has taken root in the Nebraska department: the smaller, quieter day-to-day activities that nurture students and faculty provide a foundation out of which larger, more ambitious activities grow naturally, and these larger programs, in turn, provide a way to leverage the department’s enthusiasm and shared sense of purpose to increase the impact it has locally and nationally.
 The department has achieved this synergy by a careful integration of its three main missions: research, teaching, and educational outreach."